-What To Do When Your Kid Isn’t Invited to a Child’s Birthday Party
+What To Do When Your Child Isn’t Invited To A Kid’s Birthday Party

 Kids aren’t going to get an invitation to every birthday party.
 Since that will be true for the rest of their lives, parents need to model a reasonable response.

 Around grade school, birthday celebrations evolve from casual baby parties featuring smash cakes and drunk single people into far more involved social events.
 Costs sometimes spiral out of control — there’s always that family — and the invitation process becomes fraught.
 Kids are left out based on ever-shifting allegiances.
 Parents are left out based on same.
 It’s a pain and feelings (both adults’ and children’s) get hurt.
 For parents, the best bet is to just shrug it off, but kids may require some comforting.

 “Unfortunately, not every child can be invited to every birthday party or other outings.
 As a child that can be pretty disheartening and difficult to understand,” advises Sharon Somekh, M.D., a pediatrician, parenting consultant, and founder of Raiseology.com.
 “I think if your child brings it up, it’s important to ask about and validate their feelings.
 If it seems the parent is more bothered than the child, then they should let it go.”

 Letting go might be easier said than done, but it’s pretty important.
 It’s easy for parents to feel outraged on behalf of their children, but acting out on that is only going to embarrass the child.
 Confronting the hosting parents or talking to other parents about it is going to needlessly complicate the child’s relationships with their friends — relationships the child needs to navigate, not the parents.
 Even making a big display of emotion can raise doubts where there weren’t any, or make a child feel worse.